“When I saw you laying on that bed, it felt like I was watching your funeral.”

 I was living very comfortably and tried to stay away from anything that had the potential to make me uncomfortable.

 I had “faith in” and "trusted" God but, for the most part, was still trying to do things on my own power.

 I hadn’t totally surrendered my life to God but was just picking and choosing the parts I gave to Him instead.

 My life was always more about me and mine and not God and others.

-Honestly, I was shocked and deeply saddened by the answer I’d come up with.
-I was greatly convicted that I hadn’t been honest with the people who’d came to my “funeral” in the hospital.
-But God didn’t start beating me up or shaming me because of it.
-Instead, I felt as if He was just patiently waiting for me to ask Him for forgiveness, something He freely gave me and which then led to some much-needed repentance on my part.
+Sadly, the more I learned about myself, the more I realized that these “funeral” visitors in the hospital didn’t fully know who I truly was.
+But God didn’t start beating me up or shaming me for this.
+Instead, He was patiently waiting for me to ask for forgiveness, something He freely gave and which then led to some much-needed repentance on my part.
 I was also humbled by and thankful for all the friends and family who were so gracious to me when I had this long overdue self-realization.

-It’s a way of living where we’re always being called to die to ourselves and live completely for Him, where we have a “funeral” every day!
+It’s a way of living where we’re called to die to ourselves and live completely for Him, where each one of us needs to have our own “funeral” every single day!